To the Pitura/Petura Clan,

 1 cup chopped walnuts

-1 cup chopped, pitted dates
+1 cup chopped, pitted dates2 cups flour

 1/2 teaspoon baking soda